gongyuz/CarND-Capstone-Project/README.md

 ##### Other considerations:
-While driving on the simulator, when the car reaches at the end of the track, it will stop driving.
-The reason for this is that, there is no roll-over of waypoints.
-Once the car has used all the waypoints, there are no further waypoints to process.
-Additional logic can be implemented to keep the car driving around the track for indifinite period of time/loops.
-This logic is implemented in ```tl_detection_debug``` branch and the behavior is controlled with ```KEEP_LOOPING``` flag.
+While driving on the simulator, the car starts driving off the track because the data from simulator publisher arrives too late.
+There's about 5s delay on receiving the data.
+I confirmed the observation by manually driving the car forward and stop, and print the position for the car.
+The position changes after about 5 seconds.
+I asked on Student Hub, and there's no clear clue on why this could happen.